Two weeks ago, Mike and I flew to California for a twelve day road trip.

 On the way to breakfast, I demanded we stop to see Nightmare Rock.
 It was easily accessible from the main road as you enter and exit the park.
 You can’t miss it!

 To kill some time, we paid a visit to the Museum of Western Film History.
 First thing on the tour was a short video about the film history in the area.
 It sounds boring, but it was cool learning about some of the movies that filmed where we just slept.
 Movies were predominantly Western based on the terrain.
 When Westerns became less popular, commercials began to take over.

 While touring the museum, I found out that some of the more recent movies filmed in the area included Star Wars, Iron Man, and Django Unchained to name a few.

 This was one thing I wish my grandfather could have seen.
-He loved Westerns to the point that he hoarded stacks and stacks of old VHS tapes.
-His loves other than me and my grandmother included MASH, Western films, and Chuck Norris.
-If he wasn’t watching Judge Judy with my grandmother, he was watching some sort of Western based movie or show.
-I can’t imagine how many movies he’s seen from the museum.
+He loved Westerns and collected stacks of old VHS tapes.
+Other than me and my grandmother, his other loves included MASH, Western films, and Chuck Norris.
+I can’t imagine how many movies he has seen from the museum.